 A Vespa system consists of one or more stateless and stateful clusters configured by one application package.
 A Vespa system is configured and managed through an admin cluster as shown below.

-All nodes of a Vespa system has the same software installed.
+All nodes of a Vespa system have the same software installed.
 Which processes are started on each node and how they are configured is determined by the admin cluster from the specification given in the services.xml file in the application package.

 To change the system, deploy the changed application to the admin cluster.
 The admin cluster will automatically change the participating nodes as necessary.
 It is safe to do this while serving live query and write traffic.
 In rare cases the admin cluster will tell you that some processes must be restarted to make the change effective.
 To avoid query or write traffic disruption, such restarts must be done on one node at the time, and you must wait until the node is fully up before restarting the next node.